zhouzq-thu/YOLOv8_ONNX/README.md

 - pose estimation

 ![](./assets/bus-res.jpg)
-The above results is from YOLOv8n.
+The above results are from YOLOv8n.

 ## Examples